 It was a good night for this yoga teacher.
 I knew these students would get to where they were on the mat, but I didn’t know when, and I knew it wasn’t up for me to decide or to push them to this place.
 I gently prodded, or shone a light on where the next steps for them would be, but I practiced the patience I had learned on my own mat and allowed it to happen for them in their own time.

 A few months back I had a student come out of class and ask me why I had let another student, as they put it, “get away” with doing their postures as they had.
 First off, I asked why they were so concerned with the other’s practice?
 Only to have them reply that they knew they wouldn’t have gotten away with doing the postures that way in my class.

 “Yes, that’s right.
-But we have been working together a long time and I know what you are capable of more and it’s my job as a teacher to hold you to that.
+But we have been working together a long time and I know that you are capable of more.
+It’s my job as your instructor, to hold you to that.
 The other student will get to your point eventually, but they are not there now.
 Now, they just need to show up, listen when they can, and do what they can.
-When they start to show they have more knowledge of the practice and of themselves, I will give them more to do, but until then there is no point in possibly pushing them to the point where they don’t want to practice.”
+When they start to show they have more knowledge of the practice and of themselves, I will give them more to do, but until then, there is no point in possibly pushing them to the point where they don’t want to practice.”

 The student that I was having this conversation with understood after that, having already put endless hours into their practice.

 Everything I do as a yoga instructor is to get people on their mat and once they are there, the work is to keep them coming back to it – not because my class is easy and I’m a pushover, but because it’s tough and challenging and I expect everyone to be working at their best.
 BUT, everyone’s best is different from the next.
 I want to be my student’s partner and ally, and give the best of me to that relationship.
 It can be a tricky balance sometimes.